jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 print n
 ```

-There's a lot of calculation going on in the `lev()` function so it isn't very efficient to call it on every line in our text.
-So this might take some time, depending on how long our text is.
+There's a lot of calculation going on in the `lev()` function.
+It isn't very efficient to call it on every line in our text, so this might take some time, depending on how long our text is.
 We've only got 803 charters in vol. 1.
 That's a pretty small number.
 If it takes 30 seconds, or even a minute, to run our script, so be it.

 If we run this script on our OCR output text, we get output that looks like this: